0x20h/phloppy/README.md

 ### Setup a stream

-First thing to do is to connect to a Disque server.
+The first thing to do is to connect to a Disque node.
 You can use the `Phloppy\Stream\Pool` class to connect to a random instance in the cluster.

 ``` php